leroythelegend/rough_idea_project_cars/README.md

 Capture lap data creates a lap_data.json file with all the previous laps data.
 You can either write your on html file to view the json in a browser or use track_9.html, however there is only currently three race lines recorded zolder, dubai club and oulton park island.
-TODO add instructions on creating more track data.

 #### OSX
 * cd capture_lap_data